dev4press/debugpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'DebugPress' panel.

 == Changelog ==
+= 3.8.1 (2024.04.27) =
+* Edit: replacement of some native with WordPress functions
+* Edit: various small updates and tweaks
+* Edit: Kint Pretty Print Library 5.1.1

 = 3.8 (2024.04.24) =
 * Edit: few minor tweaks and changes
 * Edit: updates to the plugin readme file